-Laboratory Work (30%): You will be expected to participate in virtual lab activities, complete lab worksheets and reports, and pass lab quizzes.
+Laboratory Work (35%): You will be expected to participate in virtual lab activities, complete lab worksheets and reports, and pass lab quizzes.
 More details on these items can be found on the laboratory handout.

-Chapter Exams(25%): There will be 8 chapter exams/quizzes.
-Quizzes will be a combination of any of the following: multiple choice, true/false, short answer/calculation problems, and vocabulary questions.
-Quizzes are typically given on Fridays.
+Chapter Exams (22%): There will be 8 chapter exams/quizzes.
+Quizzes will be a combination of any of the following: oral/verbal response, multiple choice, short answer/calculation problems, and vocabulary questions.
+Quizzes are typically given on Thursday afternoon.
 Early and late exams are not administered.
 Your lowest quiz score will be dropped at the end of the quarter.
 Zeros from missed exams or academic dishonesty are not dropped.

-Final Exam (25%): The Final Exam is cumulative and will have the same format as the chapter quizzes.
-The exam will be due Monday, June 21st, 11:30am-1:30pm.
+Final Exam (21%): The Final Exam is cumulative and will have the same format as the chapter exams.
+The exam will be due Thursday, June 24th from 7:00 AM-9:00 AM.
 If you cannot make this time, you should not enroll in this class.
-The final exam will be synchronous, and you will need a working camera to take it.

-Participation/Evaluation (5%): A subjective evaluation will be assessed by your instructor at the end of the quarter to reward you for: your good and punctual attendance; active participation, preparedness for the lecture and laboratory, ability to follow written and verbal instructions, adherence to academic integrity standards and safety rules, cleanliness practices, and overall respect for the laboratory through the proper care and use of all laboratory apparatus and instruments.
+Subjective Grade (6%): A subjective evaluation will be assessed by your instructor at the end of the quarter to reward you for: your good and punctual attendance; active participation, preparedness for the lecture and laboratory, ability to follow written and verbal instructions, adherence to academic integrity standards and safety rules, cleanliness practices, and overall respect for the laboratory through the proper care and use of all laboratory apparatus and instruments.
 These are NOT free points and must be earned.

-Special Note: Any incidents of academic integrity violations will result in a zero on the given assignment, a loss of subjective grade points, and a reexamination of previously submitted work for irregularities.
+Special Note: If your average percentage is failing (<55%) in any ONE or more of the following portions of the course, you will not receive a passing grade: exams, homework, or lab work.
+Any incidents of academic integrity violations will result in a zero on the given assignment, a loss of subjective grade points, and a reexamination of previously submitted work for irregularities.